 There are many dining options in a city as large as Casablanca.
 The following are the restaurants that were near where I stayed that I can recommend.

-The couscous was exceptional including the sauce.
-Finish any meal with sweet mint tea, but ask for it to be unsweetened with the sugar on the side unless you like very, very sweet tea.
+The couscous was exceptional, including the sauce.
+Finish any meal with sweet mint tea, but ask for it to be unsweetened with sugar on the side unless you like very, very sweet tea.

 L’Etoile Centrale is located at 107 Boulevard Ben Abdellah, Casablanca 20000, Morocco.

-We didn’t eat here but walked through and the servers were quite eager for us to dine.
-It’s an interesting experience to walk through to see how the locals shop and the price points seemed to be a bit lower than the other restaurants we were in.
+We didn’t eat here but walked through, and the servers were quite eager for us to dine.
+It was an interesting experience to walk through to see how the locals shop, and the price points seemed to be a bit lower than the other restaurants we were in.

 Restaurant Les Fleurs

-Before you write off harira, I did have it at another restaurant later on in my trip and it was very good.
-Harira is a traditional dish eaten during the period of Ramadan where people fast from sun up to sundown.
-In the evening after sundown, they eat a small meal, often a bowl of harira.
+Before you write off harira, I did have it at another restaurant later on in my trip, and it was very good.
+Harira is a traditional dish eaten during the period of Ramadan when people fast from sun up to sundown.
+In the evening, after sundown, they eat a small meal, often a bowl of harira.

 Best Hotels in Casablanca